Methodology

 Understanding affordability in cities requires looking beyond prices alone.
 Two long-standing concepts are commonly used to describe economic pressure on households: Engel’s Index and the 30% housing rule.

 Each captures a different dimension of living costs.
-The Urban Stress Index (USI) attempts to cover both dimensions under single index.
+The Urban Stress Index (USI) attempts to cover both dimensions under a single index.

 Engel’s Index